 The Certificate 3 Guarantee is targeted at certificate III qualifications because they are considered the entry-level qualification most often needed to gain employment in many industry sectors.

-Foundation skills and lower level vocational qualifications may also be delivered based on the learning needs of the student or identified job outcomes.
+Foundation skills and lower level vocational qualifications may also be delivered based on the learning needs of the student.
 For more information, including other student cohorts who can access training, refer to the Certificate 3 Guarantee Program Policy below.

 The full list of subsidised qualifications is available on the

 The list of registered training organisations (RTOs) approved to deliver each subsidised qualification is published on the